 Taking a cue from the world of music, the craft beer industry is currently in a festival frenzy.
 No matter where you live or the style of beer you prefer, there are a number of sudsy gatherings scheduled throughout 2019 that give enthusiasts the chance to try a variety of unfamiliar offerings, old favorites, and rare specialties in a single day or weekend.
-Here’s a rundown of the nation’s most anticipated beer festivals.
+Here’s a rundown of the nation’s most anticipated beer festivals—updated to note which ones have ended, but never fear: summer (and fall) still promise some good times for beer lovers.

 Where: Greensboro, Vt.